IssacOM14/GestionSistemas2025/README.md

 - 🌐🌍 **Multilingual Support**: Experience NeuroChat in your preferred language with our internationalization (i18n) support.
 ## How to Install 🚀

+### Minimum system requirements for its execution:

+1. 8GB of VRAM
+2. 12GB of RAM
+3. CPU with 6 cores
+4. 25GB of storage (depending on the models we want to use)

 ### Quick Start with Docker 🐳

 > [!TIP]